RangoGM/ccna-labs/06 Ethernet Channel & ASIC Hashing (CML + PKT)/README.md

   - **Deterministic vs. Software ASIC:** CML utilizes software-based IOL (IOS on Linux) hashing, which is a functional simulation and may lack the granular distribution found in physical hardware ASICs.

+> [!CAUTION]
-**🔴 The observed imbalance isn't a failure; it proves the algorithm is correctly prioritizing Flow Integrity (keeping packets in order) over forced mathematical equality.**
+> **🔴 The observed imbalance isn't a failure; it proves the algorithm is correctly prioritizing Flow Integrity (keeping packets in order) over forced mathematical equality.**

 ---